What Even is 'Good at Art'?

 But as I became attuned to paint and was able to make it behave with the same descriptive accuracy as pencil, I relaxed - and with that, slowly but surely, the defensiveness fell away.
 Freed from the requirement to demonstrate competence, I could begin to engage with the medium on its own terms.
 Paint became less a vehicle for imitation and more a substance with its own properties and possibilities.
 I became interested in how it could be layered, interrupted, smudged, smeared, or sanded back.
 How a surface might be constructed and then partially dismantled.
 How an image could hold two registers at once: the illusion of form and the visible trace of its making.

-This did not represent a departure from a visual orientation - observation, structure, and likeness remain central to my work - but alongside them sits a second line of enquiry: how to sustain the material presence of the painting itself; how to allow the viewer to oscillate between reading the image and recognising the surface, the marks, the revisions, the decisions embedded within it.
+This did not represent a complete departure from my visual orientation - observation, structure, and likeness remain central to my work - but alongside them sits a second line of enquiry: how to sustain the material presence of the painting itself; how to allow the viewer to oscillate between reading the image and recognising the surface, the marks, the revisions, the decisions embedded within it.
 That shift, from control to engagement with the material, was where my work became more 'me'.
 In a sense, I had relinquished being 'good at art' and found my place on the spectrum.

 “What is my artistic orientation?”